reven0n/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contact that follows the filter criteria (tags, roles, event).
+1. User requests to list all contacts that follows the filter criteria (tags, roles, event).
 2. System displays the filtered contact list.

 Use case ends.